StudentNOS/MA-LLM/Readme.md

 - Screening Selection Comparison: compare LLM-based selections with a manual gold standard.
 - Comparison-free Screening (Freeform): run PubMed searches and screen articles without a comparison set.

 This README explains how to run the project from source, notes on the provided .exe (if any), required Python packages, common troubleshooting steps, and recommended small fixes and naming conventions.
+It is mainly intended for use when the provided .exe file does not work on your system (for example, on macOS or unsupported platforms).

 ## Table of contents
 - Project Structure